Mission

 The church and its members give formally and informally to a number of charitable causes throughout the year.
 However, each year the church selects a particular charity or charities that it will support by raising funds from activities and events.
 Various church groups and individuals take part, either running or supporting events.
 Traditionally the church selects more local charities for one year then a more internationally focused causes the next although this varies from time to time.

 Over the last six years, despite lockdowns and restrictions Great Ayton Methodist Church has raised around £63,000 for good causes.
-Over this period we have supported The Smiles Foundation, Teesside Hospice, The Russ Devereux Headlight Project.
-Over the last year we have raise money for the Blue Dragon Children’s Project in Hanoi, Vietnam which works to support children and families from crises to to save children from trafficking, and the Source Of Light School, providing education to children in a remote area of Uganda
+Over this period we have supported The Smiles Foundation, Teesside Hospice, The Russ Devereux Headlight Project, the Blue Dragon Children’s Project in Hanoi, Vietnam and the Source Of Light School, providing education to children in a remote area of Uganda.
+In 2024 we rated £8500 for the Fund for Human Need, a Methodist affiliated charity that gives cash relief grants of up to £120 to people in immediate need,

 Rev Rob Weir presents Catherine Devereux of the Russ Devereux Headlight Project a cheque for £10,000 on Sunday 23 October 2022